 Filters and tags

-As the number of devices in your application grows, the device list will become increasingly busy.
+As the number of devices in your fleet grows, the device list will become increasingly busy.
 Filters provide a convenient way to quickly find specific devices based on shared characteristics.

 Add and update filters

-To add a filter, click the Add filter button near the top-left corner of your application page.
+To add a filter, click the Add filter button near the top-left corner of your fleet page.
 You'll be presented with a window to configure your filter:

 The first dropdown lists the device characteristics you can filter on.
 These characteristics correspond to the columns in your device list.
 The second dropdown contains comparison operators appropriate to the device characteristic, such as

 matches RegEx.
 The third field is where you specify a value to filter on.

 Note: When filtering by device tags, you can filter by name, value, or both.

 Click Add filter to apply your configuration.